nicholasbvolpe/NASA-Climate-Data-EDA/README.md

 I collaborated with Alex Fisher, another Boulder student enrolled in the course, for this project.

-The Jupyter Notebook contains my portion of the code.
+The Jupyter Notebook contains my portion of the code, and the txt/csv files are the data used in this notebook.
+Updated data can be found at the climate.nasa.gov website.

 Thanks for checking it out!